ravi-mijar/FlowerShop/README.md

 Earlier I had tests like validItemCodeInsufficientQuantity, where I was under the impression that there will be a specific amount of inventory for each flower.
 But, the problem statement imposes no such restriction.
 So, removing those.

 I also didn't keep a separate object for the total price, I feel it is transient in nature, and can be quickly calculated from the Map<Bundle, Integer> being returned.

+Renamed Item to Flower.
+Seems unnecessary to generalize it at this stage.
+Also removed the FlowerFactory class, and copied the methods and variables over to flower.
+Made constructor of Flower private.

+Added documentation to methods.